 Business moves in cycles.
-Given the overheating labor market, inflation, rising interest rates, supply-side challenges and geopolitical instability, only a brave person would bet against some level of economic contraction over the next 12-18 months.
+Given the current labor market, inflation, rising interest rates, supply-side challenges and geopolitical instability, we’ve seen economic contraction over the past few months, and it’s expected to continue.
 Recessions, defined as two consecutive quarters of reduction in gross domestic product (GDP), have the capacity to create substantial unintended costs and destroy long-term business value on an enormous scale.

 Commonly, the actions organizations take to “survive” a recession carry a vast number of unintended repercussions that not only cause the organization to actually lose money, but also cause long-term damage to future growth.
 Learn from the past so that your responses to the slowdown puts you on the road to success, rather than stalling your progress entirely.

 In this post, I want to take a look at one of the most common mistakes that organizations make, understand what leads to this situation, and walk through ways in which it can be avoided.
 Organizations are particularly complex when it comes to reacting to challenges, and many smart and well-intentioned people can end up making decisions that are ultimately damaging to the business.
 The situations I have researched or experienced can rarely be blamed on a single bad actor or poor judgment, but rather the unanticipated consequences of seemingly logical decisions that occur due to the complicated behavioral responses of people, teams and organizations.